My name is Simona Rich, and I was born in Lithuania.

 But although I was living the life that’s supposed to be normal by today’s standards, I always felt that there was something wrong with that kind of lifestyle.

-I knew it always, that feeling was in the background whether I was watching TV, enjoying my favorite M&M’s, taking a stroll down the city streets, or spending time with my boyfriend.
+I knew it always, that feeling was in the background of my mind whether I was watching TV, enjoying my favorite M&M’s, taking a stroll down the city streets, or spending time with my boyfriend.

 I couldn’t really define that feeling.
 I just knew that I was searching for something, and I thought that I would never find it – I assumed that there was no answer to that unspoken question.